 When is move-in?
 Move-in for new students is Thursday, Jan.
-8, 2015, 2-4 p.m.
+7, 2016, 9 a.m.-4:30 p.m.
 All residential students should report to Eagle Landing front desk to check in (pick up their room key) before heading to their room to move in.
 Early arrivals (including earlier in the day) will not be permitted.
 Please plan accordingly.
 If you need to arrive in the Fredericksburg area early, you should make arrangements at a local hotel.